TeacakeTech/staticpipes-core/README.md

-# StaticPipes, the flexible and extendable static site website generator in Python
+# StaticPipes - the unopinionated, flexible, and extendable static site website generator in Python

 Most static website generators have technologies, conventions and source code layout requirements that you have to follow.